kaascevich/kaascevich/README.md

 いらっしゃいませ to my tiny little haven on the internet!

-I'm Kaleb, and i'm quite content to float around aimlessly around here. open source is something I quite enjoy, though I'm not afraid to _use_ closed source software as long as it's of 🍎-level quality.
+I'm Kaleb, and I'm quite content to float around aimlessly around here. open source is something I quite enjoy, though I'm not afraid to _use_ closed source software as long as it's of 🍎-level quality.

 ```swift
 import Foundation